earthai-tech/k-diagram/paper.md

         systemic bias from random error, while polar violins—a novel adaptation of the traditional violin plot [@Hintze1998]—are used to compare the full error distributions of multiple models.
+      * **Probabilistic Diagnostics:** A dedicated suite of plots for evaluating the full predictive distribution, including Polar Probability Integral Transform (PIT) Histograms for calibration, Sharpness Diagrams for precision, and Continuous Ranked Probability Score (CRPS) plots for overall skill, based on the foundational concepts of probabilistic forecasting [@Gneiting2007b].
       * **2D Uncertainty:** The package introduces velocity diagram, polar heatmaps, quiver plots, and error ellipses to visualize complex, multi-dimensional error and uncertainty structures.